 To help us achieve a better balance to our shared life, DiGs normally meet weekly during term time and take a break during the school holidays.

-Most meet on Wednesday evenings but some meet at other times and days during the week.
+Most meet in the evenings or at other times or days during the week.
 Most are mixed in age and gender and some have a particular flavour in their outreach focus.

 DiGs are where real Christian maturity can develop; a place where caring, sharing, growing, giving and supporting each other in our journey of faith happens.

 To join a DiG please contact one of the Pastors through the church office.